ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-parameter-list.rst

 Rotor Speed Control Setup
 =========================

 The speed of the rotor, or rotors in the case of Dual Heli, is controlled by ArduPilot using the following RSC modes: RSC channel passthrough (not recommended), external governor, internal throttle curve, or internal governor.
 Parameters are provided for rotor spool time, throttle slew rate, and critical rotor speed.
-The internal throttle curve and governor are mainly for use with ICE or turbine engines but can be used for electric powered heli's without ESC governing.
+The internal throttle curve and governor are mainly for use with ICE or turbine engines but can be used for electric-powered helis without ESC governing.

 - :ref:`H_RSC_MODE<H_RSC_MODE>`
 - :ref:`H_RSC_IDLE<H_RSC_IDLE>`